Picture of couple happy together

 1. Be an Active Listener

-Most people understand that communication is vital in a relationship, but communication is about more than just talking and expressing your needs.
+Most people understand that communication is vital in a relationship, but quality communication is about more than just talking and expressing your needs.

 You might be surprised by how much you can learn from your partner when you choose to be an active listener.
 Plus, you can expect the same in return.